 The Sakalava live in western and northwest Madagascar.
 They believe in a remote, Creator God, who was the first ancestor, and that he can be reached through ancestral spirits and human mediums.

-The Sakalava live in western and northwest Madagascar.
-They are a small ethnic group, about 6.2% of the population.
-Related to the Antakarana, they are semi-nomadic agriculturalists and fishermen, but they keep cattle as a sign of wealth and for sacrifices.
-Sakalava identity focuses on respecting, honouring and working for the living and dead Sakalava royalty.
-They have a caste system which includes the descendants of royalty, then nobles, commoners and slaves so that everyone knows their position in society.
+The Sakalava live in the west and northwest of Madagascar.
+They are a minority ethnic group, making up about 6.2% of the population.
+Related to the Antakarana, they are semi-nomadic agriculturalists and fishermen, and also keep cattle as a sign of wealth and for sacrifices.
+Sakalava identity focuses on respecting, honouring and working for both the living and the dead Sakalava royalty.
+They have a caste system which includes the descendants of royalty, then nobles, commoners and slaves – everyone knows their position in society.

-There was a TIMO team to the Sakalava from 2013-2015, during which they saw several people come to Christ.
-Among these new Christians were ‘The Band’, a Sakalava group of musicians who have been writing Bible songs in the Sakalava dialect.
-Rosina Ferdinand, the team leader, has continued to work among the Sakalava together with one family from the TIMO team.
-Four Sakalava couples who are new believers have recieved biblical training to equip them to evangelism among the Sakalava communities.
-This year, two more families are planning to go out and join this work.
+A TIMO team served among the Sakalava from 2013-2015, during which time they saw several people come to Christ.
+Among these new Christians were ‘The Band’, a group of musicians who have been writing Bible songs in the Sakalava language.
+Rosina Ferdinand, the TIMO team leader, has continued to minister to the Sakalava, together with one family from the TIMO team.
+Four Sakalava couples, who are new believers, have recieved biblical training to equip them to evangelise their own people.
+This year, two more AIM families are planning to join this work.

 If you are organising a prayer meeting or just looking for material to help you pray with more insight for some of Africa’s unreached people, why not download a printable Prayer sheet on the Sakalava of Madagascar.